![]() Plaque at Thurso station |

 Step 1, travel to Inverness

-Every night except Saturday night, the famous Caledonian Sleeper leaves London Euston around 21:00, picking up at Birmingham International and Crewe, arriving Inverness around 08:45 next morning.
-Southbound, it leaves Inverness around 20:45 daily except Saturday nights, arriving London Euston around 08:00.
-Some rooms have en suite shower & toilet, the Caledonian Double rooms even feature a double bed.
+Every night except Saturday night, the famous Caledonian Sleeper leaves London Euston around 21:00, picking up at Birmingham International and Crewe, arriving Inverness at 08:45 next morning.
+Southbound, it leaves Inverness at 20:45 Monday-Friday, 20:20 Sundays, arriving London Euston at 08:00.
+Some rooms have shower & toilet, the Caledonian Double rooms even feature a double bed.
 Read more about the Caledonian Sleeper here.

 Buy sleeper tickets at www.sleeper.scot.

-Above, the sleeper from London has arrived in Inverness right on time.
+Above, the Caledonian Sleeper from London, arrived in Inverness right on time.
+The sleeper always uses platform 1.

-Above right, the Caledonian Sleeper lounge is in this building across the road (and a bit to the left) from the station exit.
-Above right, the lounge is open to passengers in Club & Caledonian Double rooms, it can be used from the sleeper arrival until just before the train to Thurso leaves.
-Tea, coffee, WiFi, biscuits and soft drinks.
+Above left, the Caledonian Sleeper lounge is in this building across the road (and to the left) from the station exit.
+Above right, the lounge is open to passengers in Club & Caledonian Double rooms, it can be used on arrival until just before the train to Thurso leaves.
+Tea, coffee, WiFi, biscuits & soft drinks.
 There are showers & toilets.

 Step 2, take the Far North Line to Thurso

-I recommend downloading this window-gazer's guide at the Friends of the Far North Line website.
+I recommend downloading this window-gazer's guide at the Friends of the Far North Line website, also see www.fnlcrp.co.uk.
 More about the Far North Line.

 Buy tickets at www.scotrail.co.uk or www.thetrainline.com.

-Above, Inverness station and next to it to the right, the Royal Highland Hotel.
+Above, Inverness station and to the right, the Royal Highland Hotel with a staircase that allegedly inspired that on RMS Titanic.

 Inverness station, concourse and ticket gates.